StepSisStuck/DISM-SP-Y1-S2-ClassNotes/INFOCOMM SECURITY AND NETWORK FUNDAMENTALS/Theory Notes/Topic 2a Threat atttacks on endpoints.md

 - AI and ML is an advantage to conbat cyber attacks because it can detect and prevent attacks that have never been seen before.

+# Summary
+ Topic 2a Threat Attacks on Endpoints discusses the importance of securing an operating system through proper security configuration and confinement tools.
+The document highlights the typical security configuration of an OS, which includes disabling unnecessary ports and services, disabling default accounts/passwords, and employing least functionality.

+The document also mentions the Tamper Protection security feature in Windows 10, which prevents Windows security settings from being changed or disabled by a threat actor who modifies the registry.
+Additionally, a Group Policy setting can prevent access to registry editing tools.

+Finally, the document discusses confinement tools, which are used to restrict malware.
+These tools include application whitelisting/blacklisting, sandbox, and quarantine.